Si Fly Flight 3275: Flight

 Flight 3275 was a shuttle flight from Rome's Leonardo da Vinci–Fiumicino Airport to Pristina International Airport in Kosovo.
 It was a six-day-a-week flight and was chartered by World Food Programme for aid works in Kosovo following the war in the region.
 The flight was mainly used by aid workers, UN officials and journalists.

 Flight 3275 departed Rome at 09:11 a.m for Pristina, Kosovo with 3 crew members and 21 passengers.
 The flight was piloted by Captain Andrea Maccaferro and Antonio Canzolino.
 After flying for nearly two hours, the aircraft reached the Macedonian airspace and the communication was handed over from Skopje ATC to Pristina ATC.
 After being identified by Pristina, the flight crew changed their flight conditions to visual flight rules (VFR).
 At 10:58 a.m, Pristina gave a series of headings for the crew to intercept the airport's ILS, which was acknowledged by Flight 3275.
 The controller reminded the crew that the airport could only provide limited radar service due to poor radar performance.
-He then gave the crew another heading and asked them to descent to 5,200 ft before he ordered another descent to 4,600 ft.
+He then gave the crew another heading and asked them to descend to 5,200 ft before he ordered another descent to 4,600 ft.